CAE Inc.: Aviation training

 CAE conducts airline pilot training and business jet pilot training in its 50 aviation training centres worldwide.

 In the United States, the firm is a supplier of initial and recurrency training for airlines such as JetBlue and non-airline based companies, including charter and cargo operators.
 In December 2001, the firm acquired Simuflite training centers in Dallas, Texas, and Morristown, New Jersey, which are now called CAE SimuFlite.
 The facility at Dallas/Fort Worth International Airport is the largest business aviation training facility in the world at 426000 sqft, with 34 simulators and approximately 450 employees.

 In February 2016, CAE Inc. acquired one of its competitors, Lockheed Martin Commercial Flight Training, formerly known as Sim-Industries.

 CAE also operates the CAE Oxford Aviation Academy, the largest ab initio flight training network in the world, with a fleet of over 220 aircraft and seven campuses worldwide, CAE Global Academy Phoenix, and Sabena Flight Academy in Belgium.

 As of February 2020, CAE also works together with Airways Aviation Academy, formerly known as ESMA of Montpellier, France, for training students from Oxford and Brussels.

 In October 2024, CAE commenced a multi-year contract with Nav Canada to deliver initial training to some of their air traffic controllers and flight service specialists at their Montreal facility.
 This training is delivered by former Nav Canada employees as well as air traffic controllers hired from international Air navigation service providers.

+Aviation Software

+In March 2022, CAE acquired Sabre Corporation's AirCentre product portfolio and associated services team in a deal valued at $392.5 million.
+In May 2025, CAE rebranded its suite of airline operations solutions under a new name: Flightscape – Powered by CAE and launched a dedicated website designed to promote and commercialise its aviation solutions portfolio.